gameyfin/docs/docs/guides/sso/authentik.md

    if ak_is_group_member(request.user, name="<your admin group name>"):
      return { "roles": ["GAMEYFIN_ADMIN"] }
    ```

+Add your users to their respective groups in Authentik.
-Users that are not in either group will automatically be assigned to "User" role.
+Users that are not in either group will automatically be assigned the "User" role.

 ## Configure Gameyfin